Texas State vs. UL Monroe NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Texas State and its opponents have gone over the current 59-point total in four of eight games (50%) this season.
+- Texas State has combined with its opponents to score more than 58 points in four of eight games this season.

+- UL Monroe's games have gone over 58 points in five of eight chances this season.

-- The 53.6 PPG average total in Warhawks games this season is 5.4 points fewer than this game's over/under.
+- The 58 total in this game is 4.4 points higher than the 53.6 average total in Warhawks games this season.

 Texas State Stats and Trends